 Q: So what does Debteye do?

 A: We help consumers get out of debt without using expensive third party companies who charge outrageous fees to set up arrangements with their creditors.
 Our software will help customers set up payment plans and negotiate with their creditors to potentially lower their monthly payment.
+The debt relief industry should help, not hurt consumers.

 Q: What are your fees?